SURFnet/apie/README.md

       --help                                              Print usage information and exit.
   -a, --basic-auth 'USER:PASS'          nil               Send basic authentication header.

-SEEDS are full URLs matching BASE-URL, or paths relative to BASE-URL.
+SEEDs are full URLs matching BASE-URL, or paths relative to BASE-URL.

-If SEEDS are not provided, uses seeds in profile.
+If SEEDs are not provided, uses seeds in profile.

 To validate all reachable paths from a service, use apie --profile=some/profile.edn --base-url=http://example.com